Vitamin A | Foods | Absorption | Deficiency Symptoms | Daily Requirement

 For this reason, an insufficient supply of critical vitamins can delay a child’s growth, particularly inhibiting bone formation.

 Retinol plays a significant role in blood formation.

 Accordingly, German Cancer Research Center scientists suggest vitamin A deficiency can cause a loss of important blood stem cells, damaging the hematopoietic system in the bone marrow (Cabezas-Wallscheid et al. 201747).

 Furthermore, it is well-documented that vitamin A deficiency can lead to anemia (Jafari et al. 201348).

-How Much Vitamin a per Day to Prevent Deficiency Symptoms?
+How Much Vitamin A per Day

 Health authorities recommend that men consume 900 mcg, women 700 mcg (770 mcg during pregnancy), and children and adolescents 300 to 600 mcg of vitamin A per day (ODS 202049).